How to Get a Personal Loan: A Helpful Guide

 Filling out a personal loan application is generally a straightforward process, and many lenders (including Citi) offer online applications.
 Here’s what you typically need:

-• Proof of identity: Government-issued ID like a driver's license or passport.
+• Proof of identity: Government-issued ID, such as a driver’s license or passport

-• Proof of income and employment status: Recent pay stubs, tax returns and/or bank statements.
+• Proof of income and employment status: Recent pay stubs, tax returns or bank statements

-It depends on the lender, for example, when you fill out an application for a Citi personal loan, you’ll receive a response in under 60 seconds.
-If your application is approved, you typically receive the loan funds in a lump sum via direct deposit or a check.
+It depends on the lender and how you opt to receive your loan funds.
+For example, if your Citi® Personal Loan application is approved, you typically receive the funds in a lump sum via direct deposit or a check.

-Then, the repayment process begins – you’ll make monthly payments according to the loan terms.
-Because personal loans typically have a fixed rate, the monthly payment will usually be the same for the life of the loan.
-It's important to make your payments on time to avoid penalties and potential damage to your creditworthiness.
+Then, you’ll make your monthly payments according to the loan terms.
+Typically, that amount is the same over the life of the loan because personal loans often have fixed interest rates.
+Making your payments on time can help you avoid penalties and potential damage to your creditworthiness.

 Additional Resources